Carus

 Marcus Aurelius Carus (c.
-222 – July or August 283) was Roman emperor from 282 to 283.
+282 – July or August 283) was Roman emperor from 282 to 283.
 During his short reign, Carus fought the Germanic tribes and Sarmatians along the Danube frontier with success.

 He died while campaigning against the Sassanid Empire and is believed to have died of unnatural causes.
 It was reported that he had been struck by lightning.
 He was succeeded by his sons Carinus and Numerian, creating a dynasty which, though short-lived, provided further stability to the resurgent empire.

 Biography

 Possible bust of Carus in the Museo Archeologico Ostiense.

 Carus, whose name before the accession may have been Marcus Numerius Carus, was born, according to differing accounts, either in Gaul, Illyricum or Africa.
 Modern scholarship inclines to the former view, placing his birth at Narbo (modern Narbonne) in Gallia Narbonensis, though he was educated in Rome.
 Little can be said with certainty of his life and rule.
-Due to the decline of literature, the arts, and the want of any good historians of that age, what is known is almost invariably involved in contradiction and doubt.
 He was apparently a senator and filled various posts, both civil and military, before being appointed praetorian prefect by the emperor Probus in 282.

 Two traditions surround his accession to the throne in August or September of 282.
 According to some mostly Latin sources, he was proclaimed emperor by the soldiers after the murder of Probus by a mutiny at Sirmium.
 Greek sources however claim that he rose against Probus in Raetia in a usurpation and had him killed.
 Allegedly, he initially refused the offer at first out of loyalty, but soon accepted.
 The often unreliable Historia Augusta is aware of both traditions, although it prefers the former.
 He does not seem to have returned to Rome after his accession, contenting himself with an announcement to the Senate.
 This was a marked departure from the constitutionalism of his immediate predecessors, Tacitus and Probus, who at least outwardly respected the authority of the senate, and was the precursor to the even more despotic military autocracy of Diocletian.
 Despite this, he still sought to deify the emperor Probus.